Is fiber-optic Internet a good choice for my business?

 Standard business fibre plans from Bell, TELUS, Rogers, and most carriers use a technology called GPON (Gigabit Passive Optical Network).
 In a GPON network, a single fibre strand from the carrier’s central office is split and shared among multiple customers, typically up to 32 or 64 premises per splitter.
 Each customer gets their own fibre drop from the splitter to their building, but the capacity back to the central office is shared.

-In practice, GPON performs extremely well for the vast majority of businesses.
-The shared capacity is large enough that individual customers rarely notice any impact.
-Bell’s and TELUS’s GPON networks routinely deliver the advertised speeds.
-However, GPON plans typically don’t come with financial SLA guarantees for uptime or repair times.
+In practice, GPON performs very well for the vast majority of small and mid-size businesses.
+The shared capacity is usually large enough that individual customers do not notice a problem in normal use.
+However, GPON plans typically do not come with the same financial SLA guarantees, repair-time commitments, or guaranteed bandwidth language as dedicated fibre.

 Dedicated Fibre (DIA)